SalesforceFoundation/Grants-Management-Installers/README.md

   - [Submit Application Flow](#Submit-Application-Flow)
   - [Grants Management: Validate EIN (Sample) Flow](#Grants-Management-Validate-EIN-Sample-Flow)

-## Grants Management and Build Community
+## Grants Management and Funding Program Portal Community

-This installs Grants Management into your org.
-The installer creates a Community with the Grantee Portal template and applies our recommended configurations.
+This installs the recommended setup of Grants Management into your org.
+In addition to installing Grants Management, this installer creates a Community with the Grantee Portal template and applies our recommended configurations.

 | Steps                                                                   | Type     |          |
 | ----------------------------------------------------------------------- | -------- | -------- |